gurmehakkaur/Selenium_Proj/READ.md

 ![image](https://github.com/user-attachments/assets/24f5790f-6637-438c-9318-4fed7cd2ea86)

 ## Impact
-The two bugs which led to uncontrolled booking:
+The two bugs led to uncontrolled booking as the system accepted:
-### 1.special characters in names and invalid college email addresses
+### 1. Special characters in names
+### 2. Invalid college email addresses

+These were reported to college and are now fixed.

 ## Steps to get started
 **Clone the repository: